AltaafAlly/Apex-Legends-Dataset/Readme.md

 3. **Legend Stats**
    - Per-legend stats for the top 500 players in each category are stored in `Legend Stats Dataset/Processed_Legend_Stats/`.
-   - `Legend_Dataset_Analysis.ipynb` aggregates and analyzes legend performance.
+   - `Legend_Dataset_Analysis.ipynb` aggregates and analyzes legend performance, including by legend category.

 ---